 1. "How do I find what I am looking for on your web site?"

-When you come to our site, you will see links or section titles on the left-hand side that will take you to the various parts of our site.
-Just click on them to go to each part of the site.
+When you are at our site, you will see links or section titles on the top of our page that will take you to the various parts of our site.
+Just click on Mice, Rats, Chicks or B Grade to go to that section.
 Every page has a menu of links on it to guide you.

 2. "Is ordering online with MiceDirect secure?"

-Our shopping cart is very secure and is certified, through our host provider Powweb, by Equifax Secure Certificate Authority.
+Our shopping cart is very secure and is certified through our host provider Powweb, by Equifax Secure Certificate Authority.
+We have a SSL certificate making our site secure.
 When you are using our shopping cart, as well as any other secure site on the web, you will know it is secure when you see a lock icon in the bottom right of your screen or notice that the url path changes from the normal http:// to https:// (the "s" stands for secure).
 To view the certification, double click on the lock icon.

-However, if for any reason you would prefer not to order your shipment online, please feel free to give us a call, toll-free, at 1-888-747-0736 and we would be happy to take your order by phone instead.
+However, if for any reason you would prefer not to order your shipment online, please feel free to give us a call at 706-348-7634 and we would be happy to take your order by phone instead.

 3. "Does MiceDirect ever give or sell my personal information to other companies?"

-No, we value our customer's right to privacy and security and we will never sell or give away your information to a third party without your permission.
-For more information about our policies and how we use your personal information, please take a look at our policies in our "Privacy Notice" section.
+No, we value our customer's right to privacy and security and we will never sell or give away your information to a third party for any reason except for shipping purposes (Fed Ex or UPS) For more information about our policies and how we use your personal information, please take a look at our policies in our "Privacy Notice" section.